ashutoshmjain/gita/src/mathuraLanding.md

 ---

 As early scribes discovered the written word; `Mathura` had witnessed the wisdom flow from one generation to next - through distortion free recital (of `mantras`).
-The method wasn't enough to handle growing body of information.
+The method was falling short on handling growing body of information.
 In all probability, the transcription techniques were developed to safeguard the neolithic know-how [^neo] - mining, agriculture, botany, medicine, metallurgy, and astrology among others - but the written word was limited to a chosen few. `Mahabharta` was the first fully scribed historical narrative that captured public imagination.
 It was primary catalyst in mass-adoption of written word.
 It was unveiled here at `Mathura` - in a series of eighteen `Parvas` (events) each marking release of a book.

 The legend says the epic was too big to scribe for humans!
 Thus, the first writer poet - `Krishna Dwaipayana` invoked `Ganesa` - the elephant god.
-As shown in cover photo, `Ganesa` has an elephant head on human body.
+As in cover photo, `Ganesa` has an elephant head.
 In Hindu mythology, he is the embodiment of supreme intelligence [^agi].
 Like Egyptian god Thoth, `Ganesa` is considered the god of wisdom, knowledge, magic, art, and science.
 Incidentally, both of them are depicted to have non-human heads !

 <div style="padding-left:40px;font-size:0.9em;">